markterweele/windows-itpro-docs/windows/configuration/assigned-access/configure-single-app-kiosk.md

 # Configure a single-app kiosk experience with Assigned Access

+A single-app kiosk uses the Assigned Access feature to run a single application above the lock screen.
+When the kiosk account signs in, the app is launched automatically.
+The person using the kiosk can't do anything on the device outside of the kiosk app.

 There are several options to configure a kiosk experience.
 If you need to configure a single device with a local account, you can use:

 - PowerShell: you can use the `Set-AssignedAccess` PowerShell cmdlet to configure a kiosk experience using a local standard account